-Light was used in the past to bridge over long distance communications, through chains of bonfires that were lit on top of mountains.
+Light was used in the past to bridge over long distance communications through chains of bonfires on top of mountains.
 A light house signals a safe shoreline to passing ships.
-Now, we use optical fibers to carry light and illuminate our cities.
-A glowing screen is last thing that we see as we drift to sleep, and the first thing we wake up to in the morning.
-Our light is our communicator; turned on means awake, alive, turned off is asleep, closed, out of power.
+Now we use optical fibers to carry light and illuminate our cities.
+A glowing screen is the last thing that we see as we drift to sleep, and the first thing we wake to in the morning.
+Light is our communicator; turned on means awake, alive, turned off is asleep, closed, out of power.